darth62969/Asteroids_Blue/README.md

 # Asteroids_Blue
-Project From Computer Graphics in Uni @Mercer Univercity
+Project From Computer Graphics (CSC315) @Mercer Univercity

 ## About:
  A rebuild of the game Asteroids.
-Completed in 2016, all current updates are individual "improvements" for the sake of improvements. (also code shit).
+Completed in 2016, all current updates are individual "improvements" for the sake of improvements. (also code stuff).

 ### Credits:
  * Jonathan Oakes - Me, I did the asteroid class, odds and ends, and broke it plenty of times.